-- Non-EU parent companies generating, at the group level, a net turnover of at least 150 million euros in the EU and that have at least one subsidiary in the EU that is itself covered by the CSRD or a branch in the EU that generated a net turnover of more than 40 million euros. - 3.
-Listed EU and non-EU companies whose securities, including depositary shares, are admitted to trading on a regulated market in the EU.
-This includes small- and medium-sized companies (SMEs) but excludes micro-undertakings. - 4.
-Certain credit institutions, insurance undertakings and companies designated by member states as "public interest entities" (PIEs).
+- 1. "Large" EU companies, including EU subs of non-EU parent companies, meeting at least two of the following three criteria on the balance sheet date: - Balance sheet total: 20 million euros - Net turnover: 40 million euros - Average number of employees during the financial year: 250 - Non-EU parent companies generating a net turnover of at least 150 million euros in the EU and that have at least one subsidiary or branch in the EU that is itself covered by the CSRD - 3.
+Listed EU companies, whose securities are admitted to trading on a regulated market in the EU (including small- and medium-sized listed EU companies but excluding micro-undertakings) - 4.
+Certain credit institutions, insurance undertakings and companies designated by member states as "public interest entities"